 1. Hinduism is not a Religion

-Bhagavad Gita clearly explains the concept of both monotheistic and polytheistic worship as per the faith of the individual.
+Bhagavad Gita clearly explains the concept of both monotheistic and polytheistic worship as per the individual’s faith.

 2. Hinduism Has No Founder

-Hindu religion has no founder or origin that’s why it is known as “Sanatana Dharma”.
-It was a lifestyle that flourished in ancient Indian subcontinent thousands of years ago, which later took the form of what is known today as Hinduism.
+Hindu religion has no founder or origin; that’s why it is known as “Sanatana Dharma.”
+It was a lifestyle that flourished in the ancient Indian subcontinent thousands of years ago, which later took the form of what is known today as Hinduism.

 3. Holy Books of Hinduism

-There are many sacred texts of Hindus but most valuable and primary texts are Vedas, composed around 1500 BCE in the Sanskrit Language.
+Hindus have many sacred texts, but the most valuable and primary texts are Vedas, composed around 1500 BCE in the Sanskrit Language.
 The collection of verses and hymns contains revelations received by ancient saints and sages.
 Before Vedas were documented in written form, knowledge used to be transferred verbally.
 There are four Vedas.

 Besides Vedas, Bhagavad Gita is a popularly known Holy Book of Hindus.
 The Upanishads, 18 Puranas, Ramayana, and Mahabharata are also important Hindu Scriptures.
 The most common language for Hindu scriptures is Sanskrit- the oldest language in the world.

 Bhagavad Gita was declared to humanity by Sri Krishna, who manifested as the eighth incarnation of Lord Vishnu more than 5000 years ago.

 According to Hindus, the soul is immortal but takes on the form of many bodies until they achieve enlightenment.
 In Hinduism, the body is only a form of container.
 It is like clothes.
 The main essence is the soul.
-The soul is immortal, and when a person dies, it takes another body just like how we wear new clothes.
-The rebirth, however, is on the basis of one’s karma.
-You can incarnate as birds, animals or humans or other forms as per your karma.
+The soul is immortal, and when a person dies, it takes another body, just like how we wear new clothes.
+The rebirth, however, is based on one’s karma.
+You can incarnate as birds, animals, or humans, or other forms as per your karma.